 Our Least Favorite Things About This Card

 $175 annual fee after the first year.
-This annual fee might work well for card members who spend at least $30k a year and fly frequently since you get much more points per dollar on airfares, groceries and gas compared to the American Express Gold Card.
+This annual fee might work well for card members who spend at least $30k a year and who fly frequently since you get many more points per dollar on flights booked directly with airlines, groceries and gas compared to the American Express Gold Card.

 If you have a low credit score, you might not qualify for this charge card.
 Since this is a charge card whereby the balance must be paid in full each month, only people with excellent credit score will be eligible to get this card.

-If we use the same example of spending on the Gold Card, you would only get a total of 30,000 points, which is insufficient for a round-trip air ticket from the U.S. to Europe, although you can use it to redeem for domestic air tickets or other types of rewards.
-Terms and limitations apply.
+If we use the same example of spending on the Gold Card, you would only get a total of 30,000 points, which is insufficient to redeem for a round-trip air ticket from the U.S. to Europe, although you can use it to redeem for domestic air tickets or other types of rewards.
+Terms and restrictions apply.

 So for the same amount of spending, the American Express Premier Rewards Gold Card is a much better rewards card to get for a mere $50 more.
 Since this is a charge card from American Express, it won’t let you get into debt as the balance must be paid in full by the due date every month.
 Apply online now and you will get a response within minutes.

 Click here to go to American Express’ official website to apply online for the American Express Premier Rewards Gold Card now.